letix1/interactive-movement-agent/README.md

 A real-time movement improvisation system in which a humanoid avatar mirrors, contrasts, or responds to a user's body movements via webcam.
 The system implements a structured mode-switching algorithm grounded in improvisation theory, evaluated in a within-subjects user study as part of a Bachelor's thesis at Vrije Universiteit Amsterdam.

-Built on top of [Constructing a Movement Improvisational Agent](https://github.com/zjgb/Movement-Agent) by Zoja Gobec (VU Amsterdam, 2025).
+Built on top of [Movement Improvisational Agent](https://github.com/zjgb/Movement-Agent) by Zoja Gobec (VU Amsterdam, 2025).

 The Unity scene is maintained in a separate repository due to its size: [interactive-movement-agent-unity](https://github.com/letix1/interactive-movement-agent-unity)